-We maintain an equity incentive plan, or the Plan, for the issuance and grant of equity awards (restricted stock, restricted stock units, or RSUs, PSUs, and incentive and nonqualified stock options) to our officers, directors, employees and certain advisors.
-As of March 31, 2024, we had 1.9 million common shares available for issuance under the Plan.
+We maintain an equity incentive plan, or the Plan, for the issuance and grant of equity awards (restricted stock, restricted stock units, or RSUs, performance-based restricted stock units, or PSUs, and incentive and nonqualified stock options) to our officers, directors, employees and certain advisors.
+As of June 30, 2024, we had 2.0 million common shares available for issuance under the Plan.

-When these RSU and PSU awards vest, we fund the related payroll tax withholding and remittance obligations by either (i) withholding shares of our Class A common stock that have otherwise been issued with respect to such awards and pay the relevant tax authorities in cash to satisfy such tax obligations, or (ii) allow holders of such awards to pay us an amount in cash, via a broker, sufficient to cover the applicable tax withholding obligations.
+When these RSU and PSU awards vest, we fund the related payroll tax withholding and remittance obligations by either (i) withholding shares of our Class A common stock that would have otherwise been issued with respect to such awards and pay the relevant tax authorities in cash to satisfy such tax obligations, or (ii) allowing holders of such awards to pay us an amount in cash, via a broker, sufficient to cover the applicable tax withholding obligations.
 We recognize the related tax withholding liability for employee taxes on the date of the event triggering the measurement and payment of the tax to the taxing authority, which is the vesting date.
+The obligation to satisfy the employee portion of tax withholding in the event of net share settlement is reflected as a reduction of additional paid-in capital in our condensed consolidated balance sheets.